ypereirareis/ypereirareis.github.io/_posts/2017-04-25-vuejs-two-way-data-binding-state-management-vuex-strict-mode.markdown

 ### After a small refactoring

-It's possible to refactor the code to have only one method to update object properties.
+It's possible to refactor the code to have a single method to update object properties.

 <script async src="//jsfiddle.net/ypereirareis/cve0dtkb/embed/js,html,result/dark/"></script>